Khawaja-Sahb/FCND---Control-of-a-3D-Quadrotor/README.md

 # FCND-Control-of-a-3D-Quadrotor
 Third project in the Flying Car Nanodegree.

-The goal of this project is to design and build a cascade PID controller, which will control the quadrotors to fly the desired trajectory in the 3D environment.
+The goal of this project is to design and build a cascaded PID controller, which will control a quadrocopter to fly a trajectory in the 3D environment.
 The PID architecture is as follows:
 ![PID Architecture.](3d-control-arch.png)

 This page contains the completed C++ controller `QuadController.cpp` and the associated gains `QuadControlParams.txt`.
 The page is structured following the projects rubric.
 The C++ solution code is given under each section.
 The implementation follows the excerise python code developed in the course.